 Musical extravaganzas seem to be a popular must-have at the cinema these past several years.
 They’ve alternated from sweet and sassy to poignant and purposeful.
-In this film, Disney manages to strike somewhere in the middle of these components, it’s both comedic and poignant.
-What I didn’t realize when first learning of this production was two things.
-One being that it was a popular stage production.
-The mix of co-mingling results is likely to be a mixed case of emotions.
+In this film, Disney manages to strike the middle ground; it’s both comedic and bittersweet.
+When first learning of Into the Woods, there’s two things I didn’t realize.
+One being that this is a popular stage production.

 Wow.
-I’m not sure where to begin with Disney’s latest blockbuster and still be able to share all the highs and lows without giving away spoilers.
-If you’ve managed to stay away from them thus far, I applaud you.
-There are lots of things you could be spoiled about with this one – and unusual for me, I’m glad I wasn’t spoiled for this nearly two-hour spectacular.
-When the film opens, it’s on a grand scale with a musical number, a narrator introducing us to the main players and of course the entire premise on what the film is based on.
-What struck me most weren’t the voices or the production itself, it was the comedy!
-I really did not expect it to take this approach to the material.
-Not knowing anything (or much) about the stage version, I guess my assumptions were based on the promotional spots which didn’t come off the way the set up does.
-The script really is quite entertaining (something I would have suspected if I’d known Rob Marshall was involved), and this is a nice offset considering everything else that goes sideways.
+I’m not sure where to begin with Disney’s latest blockbuster.
+(And all without giving away spoilers.)
+There’s certainly lots of spoilers for this one, and unusual for me, I’m glad I wasn’t spoiled for this nearly two-hour spectacular.
+When the film opens, it’s on a grand scale with a musical number, and a narrator introduces us to the main players.
+What strikes me most isn’t the voices or the production itself, it’s the comedy!
+I really did not expect this approach to the material.
+Not knowing much about the stage version, I guess my assumptions were based on the promotional spots which didn’t come off the way the set up does.
+The script really is quite entertaining, and this is a nice offset considering everything else that goes sideways.

-It wouldn’t be a thorough gush or even a so-so write up if I didn’t say this, which ties into the earlier paragraph.
-This is not an old-fashioned fairytale.
-Saying this might lead to some curiosity and for those of you who don’t like to be spoiled, I’m sorry, but… it has to be said.
+This wouldn’t be a thorough gush if I didn’t say something.; Into the Woods is not an old-fashioned fairytale.
+For those of you who don’t like spoilers, I’m sorry, but… I do have to say this.
 There is something unusual about how this story plays out and though it tosses our view of fairytales out the door, I say bravo!
 The story misplaces story cues (on purpose) and this is partially where the fun comes in.
-Early in the film, it’s almost as if the script is full of satire and it knows just how goofy it’s being (note: the hilarious musical number, ‘Agony’ with Chris Pine and Billy Magnussen.
-This scene was meant to play to its audience and be silly while doing it – or that’s what I believe).
-The second half of the unconventional is in making sure that this film is not a “happily ever after” sort of tale.
-Truthfully, it succeeds in doing that… or at least in the traditional sense.
+Early in the film, it’s almost as if the script is full of satire and it knows just how goofy it’s being.
+(Not the hilarious musical number, ‘Agony’ with Chris Pine and Billy Magnussen.)
+The second half of the unconventional is to make sure nothing about this is a “happily ever after” sort of tale.
+Truthfully, it succeeds… or at least in the traditional sense.

-(Content: rated PG, the film shies away from anything graphic [there are a number of deaths that are implied and happen off-screen] or overtly suggestive.
-One musical number involving the wolf talks of wanting (to eat) Red Riding Hood as he croons about her innocence and “flesh.”
-A married woman momentarily is swept away by another man; they share some kisses.)
+Content: PG, this film shies away from anything graphic [there are a number of deaths, which happen off-screen] or overly suggestive.
+One musical number shows the wolf wanting (to eat) Red Riding Hood as he croons about her innocence and “flesh.”
+A married woman almost runs away with another man; they kiss.